FUTURE OF MEDICINE

 What it is:

-The triglycerides test measures the amount of triglyceride, a type of fat (lipid), carried in the blood.
+Measures the amount of triglyceride, a type of fat (lipid) carried in the blood.
 Your body stores these fats for energy, but high levels can be harmful to your heart.

 High triglycerides can increase your risk of heart disease, stroke, and pancreatitis.
 They are often linked to other health issues like obesity, insulin resistance, and type 2 diabetes.